 This unique program provides furniture and other household necessities to families who are establishing their new homes.
-This service is offered free of charge to those in need, including delivery and set-up.
+This service is offered for $100, including curbsiide delivery.

 How does it work?
 Families in our community call to offer donations of new or lightly used furniture, small appliances, and other necessities like towels and sheets.
 We also have partnerships with local furniture stores, like Jordan’s and Bob’s, who donate new items including sofas and mattresses throughout the year.